1 Your job is not going to take care of you. In today’s world there is no such thing as job security, even if you work for a big corporation or the government. Good jobs are hard to find and even harder to keep.

 # 27 Wealth is not the same thing as money.
 Wealth is not measured by the size of income.
 Wealth is measured in time.
 True wealth is determined by the number of months you can live, and sustain your current standard of living, without going to a job.

 # 29 Don’t try to use your business as an income source to live on.
 Be smart about how you spend your bonus check.
-During your first few years in business, find and keep a job to pay your day bills.
+During your first few years in business, find and keep a day job to pay your day bills.
 It’s going to take some time to build up your MLM Income.
+Even if you are making money with your network marketing business, you should reinvest most of it back into your business to grow it.

 # 31 If you suck all the income out of your new business to burn on monthly living expenses, then you’re not building a business; you’re just building yourself another job.
 One of my best pieces of advice is to get a job, or keep your day job, during your first few years in your network marketing businesses.